 Social media is challenging our boundaries and ethical guidelines in ways we could not conceive of 10 years ago.
 It is critically important that we maintain congruency in our lives, both professionally and personally.
 Our involvement with social media places a greater responsibility on us as professionals to maintain healthy boundaries, and is either an opportunity for, or a detriment to, respect, healing and recovery.

-Jim Seckman, MAC, CACII, CCS is the Clinical Director at MARR.
-He has over 20 years experience working in the field of addiction treatment in a variety of clinical settings, including inpatient, outpatient and residential.
+Jim Seckman, MAC, CACII, CCS is the CEO at MARR.
+He has over 25 years experience working in the field of addiction treatment in a variety of clinical settings, including inpatient, outpatient and residential.
 Jim is past president of GARR (Georgia Association of Recovery Residences), has served on the Ethics Committee for GACA (Georgia Addiction Counselors Association) and conducts regular training workshops on addiction treatment.
 For more information on social media and ethical standards, email him at [email protected].